lunyi476/angular8_springboot_jpa_AWS/README.md

     Spring app port points to 5000 (or others, 5000 is default in AWS.
 So pointing to 5000).
 Angular does not has its own port (such as: 4200) because it is embedded in springboot.

-(5) In package.json, you may need to add (built files direct under dist folder, this related images search path):
+(5) In package.json, you may need to add (built files direct under dist folder, this affects images search path):
     "build-prod": "ng build --prod --deploy-url /" ( search "build": "ng build" and add it after this)

 (6) Run maven command:  clean install -X  ( or manually clean and Run:  install -X)

-(7) After created jar file, run it at local command console:   java -jar  yourjarfile, adn run http://localhost:5000/
+(7) After created jar file, run it at local command console:   java -jar  yourjarfile, and run http://localhost:5000/

 If you see error, just check/compare my application files or google it.
 It should work.